trambarhq/relaks-django-todo-example/README.md

 }
 ```

+Note how each UI component receives `django` as a prop.

 We're placing boundary around our UI components so that any error encountered during rendering would appear on the page.
+That's what we saw earlier.

-In `componentDidMount()` we attach event listeners to the data source that was sent as a prop:
+In `componentDidMount()` we attach event listeners to the data source:

 ```javascript
 componentDidMount() {